MastilovicRadoslav/MastilovicRadoslav/README.md

 I graduated with a Bachelor's degree in Applied Software Engineering from the Faculty of Technical Sciences in Novi Sad, with a final grade of 8.95/10.

-I am currently pursuing a Master’s degree in Applied Software Engineering at the Faculty of Technical Sciences in Novi Sad, where my current GPA is 10.00/10.
+I am currently pursuing a Master’s degree in Applied Software Engineering at the Faculty of Technical Sciences in Novi Sad.

 I will not bother you much about me, just check my repositories and projects, they tell more about me.
 If you are interested in cooperation, write to me. ✅